sliverspell/goblinthemes/README.md

 @import url('https://cdn.jsdelivr.net/gh/sliverspell/goblinthemes/theme-hacks/responsive.css');
 @import url('https://cdn.jsdelivr.net/gh/sliverspell/goblinthemes/theme-hacks/container.css');
 ```

+You can also add all hacks into the CSS of goblin notebook, and just refer to the in div styles, covered later in this tutorial.

 # Using Themes
 Themes can be utilized by adding a theme stylesheet from this github.
 So first just add this link into any page: